AlbertoV5/python-blog/static/glob-compare.md

     467

 Before creating the files in the test directory, we are going to add a few children directories so we can test recursive search too.
-We are going to create 2 &rsquo;tuneable&rsquo; variables, `depth` and `n`, which will effectively bring the total amount of directories to `depth ** n`.
+We are going to create 2 &rsquo;tuneable&rsquo; variables, `depth` and `number`, which will effectively bring the total amount of directories to `depth ** number`.
 Then we are going to create the directories somewhat recursively while adding each one to a `directories` list.

 ```python
 def create_directories(root: str, number: int, depth: int):